 Nationally, the safety and security of all university campuses has become a priority and EWU is no exception.
 We are very proactive in our efforts to keep students, faculty, and staff safe and secure from possible threats.
 Safety and security is overseen by the Eastern Washington University Police Department.
-Our police department has 14 commissioned police officers who are sworn to enforce all federal, state, and local laws.
-Our department's primary jurisdiction is the 325 acre campus, which includes a population of over 11,000 students and more than 1,300 staff members.
+Our police department has 17 commissioned police officers who are sworn to enforce all federal, state, and local laws.
+Our department's primary jurisdiction is the 325-acre campus, which includes a population of over 11,000 students and more than 1,300 staff members.

-We are currently in the process of implementing a new bicycle registration program so we can identify the rightful owners of recovered bikes.
-Last year we initiated new programs designed to enable our students and staff to be more informed, aware and active in the safety and security aspect of our campus community life.
+We have programs designed to enable our students and staff to be more informed, aware and active in the safety and security aspect of our campus community life.
 The E2Campus (EWU Alerts) program sends emergency text messages to cell phones and emails to students, parents or staff.
 We also provide staff and students with training programs that teach personal safety methods and techniques that may be helpful if faced with an emergency on or off campus.

 Our university continues to utilize other safety/security programs that have been successful in the past, such as: the 911 Code Blue Light Stations, the escort services for students and staff, the vehicle unlock program, the vehicle battery jump program and the anonymous tip line telephone number 509.359.4286, just to list a few.
 If you have an emergency, call 911.
-If you need a police officer immediately, at any time, day or night, the police can be reached at the following dispatch telephone number: 509.535.9233.
-The University Police administration office is open during normal business hours Monday thru Friday, and can be contacted by dialing 509.359.4021.
+If you need a police officer immediately, at any time, day or night, the police can be reached at the following dispatch telephone number: 509.359.7676.
+The EWU Police administration office is open during normal business hours Monday thru Friday (8:00 am to 5:00 pm), and can be contacted by dialing 509.359.6498.